 Frequently asked questions

 Any white beans will work for this recipe.
 Common varieties include navy beans (pictured here), cannellini beans, great northern beans, and white kidney beans.

-No. Cooked beans are required for this 30-minute soup recipe since dried beans require significantly longer cook time which would overcook the other ingredients.
+No. Cooked beans are required for this 30-minute soup recipe since dried beans require significantly longer cooking time, which would overcook the other ingredients.

 Yes!
 You can substitute equal amounts of any tomato variety, but you should anticipate a slightly longer cooker time.
 Also, peeling tomatoes is not a requirement.

-You can use any variety of kale for this soup such as curly kale, Tuscan kale (aka Dino or Lacinato), Russian red kale, or baby kale.
+You can use any kale for this soup, such as curly kale, Tuscan kale (aka Dino or Lacinato), Russian red kale, or baby kale.
 I used Tuscan kale in these recipe photos.

-Pro tip: When using zip-top bags, lay the soup bags flat in the freezer so they'll freeze flat for more efficient storage.
+Pro tip: When using zip-top bags, lay the soup bags flat in the freezer for more efficient freezer storage.